 Drug overdose deaths involving benzodiazepines rose from 1,135 in 1999 to 11,537 in 2017.
 The bars are overlaid by lines showing the number of deaths involving benzodiazepines and any opioid, benzodiazepines without any opioid, and benzodiazepines and other synthetic narcotics.
 The number of deaths involving benzodiazepines in combination with other synthetic narcotics has been increasing steadily since 2014 while deaths involving benzodiazepines without any opioids have remained steady.
 (NIH)

 The guidelines also advise doctors to tell their patients of the potential for a narcotic overdose.
 Data shows that mixing the two suppresses breathing.
-According to the data collected by the National Institute on Drug Abuse in 2017 in the U.S., there were 17,029 overdose deaths caused by prescription opioids such as Percocet and there were 11,537 deaths caused by Benzodiazepines such as Valium.
+According to the data collected by the National Institute on Drug Abuse in 2017 in the U.S., there were 17,029 overdose deaths caused by prescription opioids such as Percocet, and there were 11,537 deaths caused by Benzodiazepines such as Valium.

 How Can Allure Detox Help with Valium and Percocet Addiction?

 Our addiction professionals will help you plan your care which includes but isn’t limited to outpatient therapy and residential treatment.
-Addiction isn’t easy to face.
-Luckily you do not have to face it on your own.
+Addiction isn’t easy to face, and Luckily you do not have to face it on your own.
 Take the first step towards recovery by reaching out to one of our confidential professionals at Allure detox.